My limit is not displaying the correct usage time

 Screen Time is a sensitive system that doesn’t handle multiple services very well.
 If other apps are using it too, it can interfere with how Jomo works.

-Select both Apps AND Websites
+Select both apps AND websites

 If you’ve set a time limit for services like Instagram.com or Reddit.com, make sure to also include the corresponding apps along with the websites.
 Depending on the site, Apple might associate the screen time with the app instead of the URL.
 To avoid issues, it’s best to always include both.